darkirbyy/symfo-base/README.md

 - Global parameters:
   - variables: **SERV_ADDR** (domain name)
   - secrets: **SERV_PORT** for SSH connection
-- Create two environments (test and prod) and these parameters in each on of them:
+- Create two environments (stage and prod) and these parameters in each on of them:
   - variables: **SERV_PATH** where to copy the application on the server
   - secrets: **SERV_USER** and private **SERV_KEYS** for SSH connection